mvrkarthik07/RoleAudit/README.md

-# JobLens
+# RoleAudit

-**JobLens** is a frontend-only, evidence-based role readiness analysis tool for candidates.
+**RoleAudit** is a frontend-only, evidence-based role readiness analysis tool for candidates.

 It analyzes a job description and a resume (text, PDF, or DOCX), extracts verifiable evidence from both, and explains — with proof — how well the resume aligns with the role’s actual expectations.

-JobLens does **not** predict hiring outcomes, optimize resumes, or act as an ATS.
+RoleAudit does **not** predict hiring outcomes, optimize resumes, or act as an ATS.
 Its goal is transparency: helping candidates understand *why* they are (or aren’t) a strong fit for a specific role.

 ---

-## What JobLens Does
+## What RoleAudit Does

 - Accepts job descriptions and resumes as plain text, PDF, or DOCX
 - Converts all resumes into editable plain text before analysis